mon231/buildapp/README.md

 *NOTE* that you should use this tool for debugging / educational purposes only!

 ## Installation
-Simply
+After having all [requirements](#Requirements), simply
-> pip install buildapp
+> pip install buildapp --upgrade

-Make sure to have python scripts folder in your path, And use the correct version of pip for python3
+Make sure to have python scripts folder in your path, <br/>
+And use the correct version of pip for python3

 ## Decompilation process